How To Photograph Kids In Kolkata, India

 Normally I’d move in close with a wide angle lens to place emphasize on this kind of subject matter and separate the lads from the background through the exaggeration of three dimensional space that a wide angle lens provides.

 This allowed me to include a fair bit of the surrounding environment, almost as an equal partner to the lads, in the picture.

 My plan worked because, after making the photo the lads were ready to move on.
 All I had to do was to turn around and start making the image that I really cared about.

-Good Photos Are Underpinned By Strong Composition
+Good Photos Benefit Through Strong Composition

 Composition is important, even in a candid photo.

-Just draw an invisible line to connect three heads (circles) and you'll see these dominant triangular shapes which help bind the group together into a more cohesive unit.
+Just draw an invisible line to connect the heads (circles) and you'll see how these dominant triangular shapes help bind the group together into a more cohesive unit.

-It's a very simple photo that fits into the street photography or documentary travel photography genres.
-By no means is it a portfolio image, but it's important because the way I managed the interaction made it possible for me to make the portrait I really wanted to make.
+The photo is important because the way I managed the interaction with these lads made it possible for me to make the portrait I really wanted to make.